 Ms. Last name reported that her current depressive symptoms over the last 2 weeks consist of the following: She has retained the ability to enjoy activities that were previously enjoyable for several days, such as biking.
 She has experienced depressed mood occurring more than half the days per week.
 Her depressive symptoms have gotten worse since they started.
 Her depressive symptoms occur several days per week for a minority of the time each day.
 She has trouble falling asleep, staying asleep or sleeping too much several days per week.
 She falls asleep after undefined of her going to bed.
 She wakes up two times per night.
 When she wakes up during the night, she stays awake for 1-2 hours.
 She is awoken by physical pain.
 She sleeps 4-6 hours per 24 hours.

 Ms. Last name feels tired or having little energy several days during the week.
 She has experienced poor appetite or overeating more than half the days during the week.
-She has gained 36-50+ pounds. in the last 1-3 months.
+She has gained 36-50+ pounds, in the last 1-3 months.
 She reported feeling bad about herself or that she is a failure or has let herself or her family down nearly every day.
 She reported trouble concentrating several days in the last two weeks.
 She reported moving or speaking so slowly that other people could have noticed, or being so fidgety or restless that she has to move a lot more than usual more than half the days.
 She reported thinking she would be better off dead or had thoughts of hurting herself nearly every day.

 Ms. Last name's PHQ-9 score was in the moderate-severe range: 16.
 In the past month, she has wished she was dead or wished she could go to sleep and not wake up more than half the days.
 In the past month, she has had actual thoughts of killing herself.
 She has been thinking about how she might kill herself.
 She has had these thoughts, and had some intention of acting on them.
 She has started to work out the details of how to kill herself.
-She answered yes (or no) when asked if she has ever done anything, started to do anything, or prepared to do anything to end her life She has had thoughts of hurting someone else.
-She rated his current depressive symptoms as a 4 out of 10, on a scale of 1 to 10, with 0-1 equaling minimal or no depression and 10 equaling the most severe depressive symptoms imaginable.
+She answered yes (or no) when asked if she has ever done anything, started to do anything, or prepared to do anything to end her life.
+She has had thoughts of hurting someone else.
+She rated her current depressive symptoms as a 4 out of 10, on a scale of 1 to 10, with 0-1 equaling minimal or no depression and 10 equaling the most severe depressive symptoms imaginable.

 Over the last 2 weeks, Ms. Last name reported experiencing anxiety symptoms for several days.
 She has felt anxious during this most recent episode for several months, with anxious mood on several days per week.
 She reported being unable to stop or control worrying for more than half the days in the last two weeks.
-She reported worrying too much about different things regarding her physical pain, employment situation, financial situation, relationships, family difficulties, family death, previous trauma, conflicts with family or at employment, medical condition, and other. she reported the following triggers make his anxiety worse: going to work.
+She reported worrying too much about different things regarding her physical pain, employment situation, financial situation, relationships, family difficulties, family death, previous trauma, conflicts with family or at employment, medical condition, and other.
+She reported the following triggers make her anxiety worse: going to work.
 She reported trouble relaxing several days.
 She reported being so restless that it's hard to sit still on several days.
 She reported feeling afraid as if something awful might happen more than half the days.